 Simply, bring principles of life into everyday events.
 A ball game can be a platform for teaching about self control, teamwork or even anger.
 School can be a conversation piece on bullying, educational motivation and diversity.
 At night, read the Bible and pray together, bringing life long truths into the conversation.
 A hug and “I love you” is indispensable in the home.

 Copyright by Jim Laudell.
-Materials may not be copied, reproduced or distributed without the written permission from the author.
+Materials may not be copied, reproduced or distributed without the written permission of the author.
 You may share on Facebook, Twitter, and other forms of social media while giving credit to the author.
-This post should not be construed as medical, legal or counseling advice.
+This post should not be construed as medical, legal or professional advice.